 One potential solution for virtual and blended models is using modular content and analyzing student outcomes broken down to the individual-lesson level.
 Programs like Florida Virtual School and School of One have even begun to experiment with the concept of paying vendors based on student-skill acquisition (i.e., vendors get paid according to the number of students who can prove they have learned specific skills).
 The potential consequence is a new accountability system for vendors, and a cost-effective way for schools and districts to gauge the quality of new and existing products.
-Frederick Hess' paper in this series, Quality Control in K-12 Digital Learning: Three (Imperfect) Approaches, explores this concept further.
+Frederick Hess's discussion of quality control in the previous chapter of this volume explores this concept further.